by Libbylawrence

 On the world of New Cronus, a shrouded figure cradled Diana.
 The infant’s keen eyes held a secret — Jericho was within the baby.

 Joe listened intently to the mention of the Seeds and the Master, wondering what madness this was.
-Switching bodies, he possessed the nurse, whose memories became his.
+Switching bodies, he possessed the nursemaid, whose memories then became his.
 He learned what Hippolyta had already explained to the others.
-This world had been a Titan experiment in which they hoped to raise a generation of mortals in their image.
-The rebellion of Zeus had ended all such plans, and their Seeds had been in timeless suspended animation of sorts for eons.
+This world had been a Titan experiment in which they had saved a generation of Seedlings as worshippers, while they gifted a handful of them with power as the Titan Seeds, planning to raise them in their image to become godlings that would help the Titans prevail over the rebellious Olympians.
+The end of the War of the Gods had disrupted all such plans when Zeus prevailed, and the Titan Seeds project had been suspended for eons.

 Queen Hippolyta pointed at the columns and said, “This world is clearly the one from my old legends.
-It has the feel of Olympian glory about it.
+This world has the feel of Olympian glory about it!
 If Diana has been brought here, it must be related to our gods and goddesses.
 Perhaps they mistook her for another abandoned child.”

 Artemis patted her mother’s arm gently.
 “We’ll find her.”